lordnull/rec2json/README.md

 If a record field is not typed, or has the type "any()", no warning is ever emitted for that field.

 User defined types are not checked.
+During record compile, any unrecognized types are skipped.
+The result is any record field with only user defined types is treated as having the type 'any()' when converting from json.

 Currently defined types checked: